Programming

 General

 I worked with C++ for several months while at MousePaw Media (see my December 2021 Update), and got my start in the field in Python.
+More recently I've been exploring Rust in some side projects.

 The variety of technologies employed gives me a broad base to adapt to any new technology, and a sense of what is or should be possible, even when faced with a new technology where I haven't yet used those features.